ajinfajrian/ajinfajrian/README.md

 ### Hi there 👋
 ---
-My name is Fajrian, I live in Tangerang :indonesia:
+My name is Fajrian, I'am from Indonesia :indonesia:

-- 🔭 I’m currently working on Btech as Cloud Engineer
+- 🔭 I’m currently working on Cloud Engineer
 - 🌱 I’m currently learning Devops, Golang & Microservices
 - 📫 How to reach me: fajrian.ajin@gmail.com